-Example: “There are four different types of her bulls within Ruby.
-The first of our global variables which begin with the $ sign and are accessible from anywhere within a Ruby program.
+Example: “There are four different types of variables within Ruby.
+The first of our global variables begin with the dollar sign and are accessible from anywhere within a Ruby program.
 The next type is local variables.
 The scope of a local variable is limited to the code construct within which it is declared.
 Class variables are shared by all instances of the class in which they are defined.
-Finally, instance variables begin with @ and are similar to class variables except that they are local to a single class in which they are defined.”
+Finally, instance variables begin with @ and are similar to class variables except they are local to a single class in which they are defined.”

 Question: Can you explain how thread pooling relates to the thread lifecycle in Ruby?

-Explanation: By now, you should recognize this is a technical question.
+Explanation: By now, you should recognize this as a technical question.
 In addition to reviewing the job description, you should also brush up on your Ruby commands, syntax, and structure.
-This will prepare you to answer specific technical questions that the interviewer is likely to ask.
+This will prepare you to answer specific technical questions the interviewer is likely to ask.

 Question: Can you discuss how Ruby looks up a method it needs to invoke?

-Explanation: Yet another technical question.
+Explanation: This is yet another technical question.
 As the interview progresses, the questions will become more specific and more difficult.
-This indicates that the interviewer is becoming more confident in your skills and abilities and is willing to explore more complex topics.
+This indicates the interviewer is becoming more confident in your skills and abilities and is willing to explore more complex topics.